Seaweed in Punta Cana: A Guide to Dealing with this Unexpected Visitor

 Dealing with the Seaweed Situation

-Certain beaches remain largely untouched by sargassum.
-Research these hidden gems where sargassum is less likely to appear.
-Explore all your options in our article on the beaches of Punta Cana.
+Certain beaches remain largely untouched by Sargassum seaweed.
+Research these hidden gems where seaweed in Punta Cana is less likely to appear.
+Bayahibe, Macao Beach, and Uvero Alto are among the best options.

 Alternative Activities in Punta Cana